AICoE/elyra-aidevsecops-tutorial/README.md

 ### Pre-requisites: Bucket to run Kubeflow pipeline

 You can use your own bucket credentials, setting them as env variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+You also need to have `STORAGE_ENDPOINT`, `BUCKET_NAME`.

 If you want a bucket from [Operate First][2], you need to follow the next steps:

 1. [Request access to a namespace](https://github.com/operate-first/support/issues/new?assignees=&labels=onboarding&template=onboarding_to_cluster.md&title=) where you want to deploy your application.

 2. [Request a new bucket](https://github.com/operate-first/support/issues/new?assignees=&labels=user-support&template=ceph_bucket_request.md&title=).

+Once you created a new bucket in your namespace, you can login in the cluster using the following [link](https://console-openshift-console.apps.cnv.massopen.cloud/k8s/cluster/projects) and in your namespace you will find:

+- `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`in a Secret Object with the bucket name you crated.

+- `STORAGE_ENDPOINT`, `BUCKET_NAME` in a ConfigMap Object with the bucket name you crated.

 ### Add runtime images